brotatotes/PotatoArray/README.md

 ## Description

-A wrapper class around python's list with index starting at 2.
+A wrapper class around python3's list with index starting at 2.

 ## Purpose
 `AttributeError: 'PotatoArray' object has no attribute 'purpose'`